vivekpandey1222/Documentation/PostgreSQL.md

 UPDATE 1
  101 | raghav   | burman |        6 | september |  21 | delhi |
 ```

+UPDATE: This keyword indicates that you want to modify data in a table.

+intern: This is the name of the table you want to update.

+SET: This keyword is used to specify the column(s) and their new values that you want to update.

+fname: This is the column you want to update.

+'raghav': This is the new value you want to set for the "fname" column.

+WHERE: This clause is used to specify a condition to determine which rows to update.
+In this case, you want to update the rows where the value in the "fname" column is equal to 'manish'.

+fname = 'manish': This is the condition.
+It ensures that only rows where the "fname" column has the value 'manish' will be updated.

 **Delete data from table:** To delete data from a table, you use the DELETE statement.
 ```
 delete from intern where fname = 'raghav';